Victory-class multi-role combat vessel

 The Victory-class multi-role combat vessel (MRCV) is a class of six ships being constructed for service with the Republic of Singapore Navy (RSN), succeeding the Victory-class missile corvettes.
 First revealed in 2018, it is under development by the Defence Science and Technology Agency, DSO National Laboratories and ST Engineering, in a partnership with Swedish firm Saab Kockums and Danish firm Odense Maritime Technology.

-The MRCVs are designed to fulfill two functions: to carry out the combat operations typical of a modern frigate and act as a base for autonomous and unmanned vehicles operating on the surface, underwater, and in the air.
+The Ministry of Defence intends for the MRCV to fulfill two functions: to carry out the combat operations typical of a modern frigate and act as a base for autonomous and unmanned vehicles operating on the surface, underwater, and in the air.
 The class is slated for phased commissioning from 2028 to 2030, and will be among the largest vessels in the RSN when it enters service.

 Planning and acquisition

 An infographic released by the Ministry of Defence (MINDEF) on 30 June 2018 depicted the multi-role combat vessel (MRCV).
 At a media conference for Singapore Armed Forces (SAF) Day on 1 July, Defence Minister Ng Eng Hen confirmed plans for the proposed MRCV.
 The vessel was later discussed during the Committee of Supply debate in Parliament on 1 March 2019, which focused on future SAF procurements.
 The MRCV was again included in a 2019 document "Building the Next Generation Singapore Armed Forces", alongside the Invincible-class submarine and joint multi-mission ship, as part of the RSN's upcoming acquisitions.

 In November 2019, Chief of Navy Lew Chuen Hong said that the RSN was establishing "detailed procedures" for the planning and design phases of the MRCV.
 The contract for the procurement for six MRCVs was signed with ST Engineering Marine Ltd on 27 March 2023.
 The RSN reaffirmed its intention to acquire a new class of vessels to replace the aging Victory-class missile corvettes, which were first commissioned in 1989, on 27 April 2023.